airrange-io/spreadapi/MCP_CHAT_INTEGRATION_PLAN.md

 ## Notes for Next Developer

 1. The MCP server at `/api/mcp/v1/` is already working - don't modify it
-2. Use the existing `/api/getresults` endpoint for calculations
+2. Use `calculateDirect()` for internal calculations (chat uses this, MCP uses this)
+3. Public V1 API is at `/api/v1/services/{id}/execute`
-3. Demo services don't require authentication
+4. Demo services don't require authentication
-4. Service schemas vary - always validate inputs
+5. Service schemas vary - always validate inputs
-5. The chat already passes serviceId when selected
+6. The chat already passes serviceId when selected